iprog21/cpp-on-rails/README.md

 ## How to use
 1. Clone the repo
 2. Run `make` to build the executable (requires a C++17 compiler).
+3. Run `make clean` to remove the compiled binary and force a rebuild using the `clean` target.
-3. Execute `./cpp-on-rails` to start the sample server.
+4. Execute `./cpp-on-rails` to start the sample server.

 ## Running tests